ANIML SC 2505RW - Animal Nutrition & Metabolism II (Vet Bio)

 Theory Exam (50%)

-The final theory exam will examine all components of the course.
-It will consist of multiple choice, short answer and long answer questions.
+The final theory exam will examine all components of the course and students have 3 hours to complete it.
+It will consist of multiple choice and long answer questions.

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A mark of zero will be allocated to late submitted assessment.